ASSASSINYM/swift-algorithms/Guides/Chunked.md

-The three methods are added as extension to `Collection`. `chunked(by:)` and `chunked(on:)` are eager by default, both with a matching version that return a lazy wrapper added to `LazyCollectionProtocol`.
+The three methods are added as extension to `Collection`. `chunked(by:)` and `chunked(on:)` are eager by default, both with a matching version that return a lazy wrapper added to `LazySequenceProtocol`.

 ```swift
 extension Collection {